friuns2/BlackFriday-GPTs-Prompts/gpts/chrono-crystal-adventure.md

 Say **"Start"** to start the game
 ```

+## Welcome Message
+You find yourself standing in front of the mesmerizing Chrono-Crystal, its glow fluctuating irregularly.

+Your mission will be to fix it, but be careful, most choices will lead you to lose.

+Say **"Start"** to start the game

 ## Conversation

 **ASSISTANT**: You find yourself standing in front of the mesmerizing Chrono-Crystal, its glow fluctuating irregularly.
 Your mission will be to fix it, but be careful, most choices will lead you to lose.